Narrow relief bill victory provides warning signs for broader Democratic agenda

 “The president proposed a $1.9 trillion plan and the Senate just passed a $1.9 trillion plan,” said Kate Bedingfield, the White House communications director.
 “Were there some tweaks through the process?
 Yes.
 But this is a 50-50 Senate and we were able to navigate through an incredibly impactful relief plan while maintaining the support of three-quarters of the country.”

 During the debate, Senate moderates narrowed the bill’s federal stimulus payments, lowering the income cap on which Americans qualify for one of the $1,400 checks.
-And after the Senate parliamentarian ruled that the Democrats could not include a $15 minimum wage increase, an amendment Friday by Sen. Bernie Sanders (I-Vt.) to try to add the $15 minimum wage provision back into the package fell far short of the necessary votes — with seven Democrats and one Independent voting against the wage increase.
+And after the Senate parliamentarian ruled that the Democrats could not include a $15 minimum-wage increase, an amendment Friday by Sen. Bernie Sanders (I-Vt.) to try to add the $15 minimum-wage provision back into the package fell far short of the necessary votes — with seven Democrats and one independent voting against the wage increase.

-The sizable Democratic pushback against the measure came as a blow to progressives, who had previously griped that their agenda was being thwarted by just one or two of the centrists.
+The sizable Democratic pushback against the measure came as a blow to liberals, who had previously griped that their agenda was being thwarted by just one or two of the centrists.

 Moderates also whittled down the bill’s unemployment insurance benefits not once but twice — initially from the $400-a-week levels Biden wanted and again, in an effort to bring on board Sen. Joe Manchin III (D-W.Va.), from the compromise reached for $300-a-week unemployment benefits extended through early October.
 Ultimately, the Senate approved $300 weekly checks through Sept.
 6.

 The relief bill also offered a glimpse at how, in an evenly divided Senate, a single lawmaker — in this case, Manchin, who represents a state that Biden lost by nearly 40 points — can grind legislating to a virtual standstill.
-On Friday, the Senate set a record for the longest-ever roll call vote, holding open a tally on Sanders’s minimum wage amendment for 11 hours and 50 minutes while Democrats, including Biden, scrambled to woo Manchin over a disagreement on the size of unemployment benefits.
+On Friday, the Senate set a record for the longest-ever roll-call vote, holding open a tally on Sanders’s minimum wage amendment for 11 hours and 50 minutes while Democrats, including Biden, scrambled to woo Manchin over a disagreement on the size of unemployment benefits.

-Sen. Christopher A. Coons (D-Del.), a close Biden ally who voted against Sanders’s minimum wage amendment, described “some new dynamics” in the current Senate majority requiring what he called “serious efforts” on issues ranging from immigration to infrastructure.
+Sen. Christopher A. Coons (D-Del.), a close Biden ally who voted against Sanders’s minimum-wage amendment, described “some new dynamics” in the Senate majority requiring what he called “serious efforts” on issues ranging from immigration to infrastructure.

 “This was a reminder that in a 50-50 Senate, if any one member changes their mind on an amendment or vote or an issue, it can change the outcome,” Coons said.